billywitherspoon/tonight/PROJECTPLAN.md

 - A user should be able to see a list of all events
 - A user should be able to see an average rating for a single event
 - A user should be able to see the number of attendees for a single event
-- A user should be able to see the line length for a single event
+- A user should be able to see the wait time for a single event
 - A user should be able to check-in to a single event
 - A user should be able to delete their check-in (check-out)
-- A user should be able to see all ratings for a single event
 - A user should be able to rate an event via check-in
-- A user should be able to report the line length during their check-in
+- A user should be able to report the wait time during their check-in
 - A user should be able to login with username and password
+- A user should be able to logout
 - A user should NOT be able to create an event, venue, neighborhood
 - A user should NOT be able to edit/update a event, venue, neighborhood
 - A user should be able to return to home on every page

 Stetch

+- A user should be able to see a visualization of popularity of a model by day
+- A user should be able to see all ratings for a single event
 - A user should be able to see all users
 - A user should be able to follow an event
 - A user should be able to see an average rating for a single event within a specified time period